Peyrepertuse: History

-The castle was decommissioned as a border point with the Treaty of the Pyrenees in 1659 having lost its strategic importance.
+The castle was decommissioned as a border point with the Treaty of the Pyrenees, in 1659 having lost its strategic importance, as the border with Spain was moved some 60 km to the south.
 Although the citadel was a lot less valuable after the annexation of Roussillon in 1658, a small garrison commanded by a junior officer was maintained until the French Revolution, during which it was abandoned.
 Sold as a National Property in 1820, its ruins remain today.
 The first campaign for the preservation of the monument began in 1950.

 Since 1908, the site has been listed as a monument historique by the French Ministry of Culture.

 Visiting the Castle

 Today, the ruins of Peyrepertuse Castle welcome close to 100,000 visitors per year.
 They tower 800m above the region's vineyards and the village of Duilhac.

 It is accessed by a road which ends in a car-park just below the cliff.
 Visitors can then use a path (about a quarter of an hour) to go round the castle to the east and enter by the main entrance on the north side.
 Although the castle is in ruins, most of the walls are still standing and some rooms are still well preserved (especially the fortified chapel in the Lower Castle).

 For the brave and the hikers, a long hiking trail leaves the village of Duilhac (take the castle route for a few hundred metres before taking a small path to the right which has hairpin bends).
 It is a variant of the Cathar trail.

-During storms or high winds, the climb is strongly discouraged and often prohibited to protect the visitors from lightning and dangerous falls in the St. Louis staircase, which connects the former castle to the dungeon, already highly slippery in good weather.
+During storms or high winds, the climb is strongly discouraged and often prohibited to protect the visitors from lightning and fall risks particularly in the St. Louis staircase (connecting the former castle to the dungeon) which is slippery even in good weather.

 The limestone cliff is ideal for rock climbing and all (or almost all) of the routes reach the surrounding wall, a great pleasure for rock climbers who finish their ascent under the watchful eyes of tourist onlookers.